vvgomes/blog/_posts/2016-09-15-the-future-is-functional.md

 Well, it seems they are missing an important point here.

-What they probably don't yet realize is that OO is the fundamental reason behind most of the pain points in their daily programming routine:
+What they probably don't yet realize is that OO itself is the fundamental reason behind most of the pain points in their daily programming routine:

 - Null pointers every now and then;
 - Unpredictable side effects;